LeilaMoussa/i-concur/DiningPhilosophers/src/README.txt

+(Disclaimer: when we say deadlock prevention throughout this program, we really mean avoidance -- they're quite similar.)

 This assignment simulates the behavior of the five philosophers, following 2 scenarios for handling deadlocks:
 	- Part 1: Deadlock prevention